Explore Jobs

 • The top three physically active jobs are personal fitness trainer, construction supervisor, and licensed practical nurse.

-• Look for jobs that don’t have a lot of desk work if you’re wanting to be physically active at work.
+• Seek positions with minimal desk work if you prefer to be physically active at work.

 Best Physically Active Jobs

-Here are the top five high paying active jobs that require regular physical activity while on the clock:
+Here are five high-paying active jobs that involve regular physical activity:

 1. Dental Hygienist